pubky/pkarr-churn/README.md

 # DHT Churn Experiment

-Measure and visualize churn times (in milliseconds) for Pkarr records in the Mainline DHT.
+Measure and visualize churn times for Pkarr records in the Mainline DHT.

 ## 🚀 Overview